-Table Part A Section 2, Table 1 lists the various on-costs on long service leave.
+Part A Section 2, Table 1 lists the various on-costs on long service leave.
 Except for the defined benefits superannuation on-cost which is assumed by the Crown, the liabilities arising from other on-costs remain with the agency and need to be classified between current and non-current liabilities.
 Part C, Section 1 of this Circular provides guidance on current and non-current classification.

-Reporting to CFE
+Reporting to Treasury Finance

-The Crown adopts a short hand method to approximate the long service leave liability assumed by making a projection for each employee based on their current salary, long service leave entitlement and other factors as advised by Treasury's actuary.
+A short hand method is used to approximate the long service leave liability by making a projection for each employee based on their current salary, long service leave entitlement and other factors as advised by Treasury's actuary.
 The projected future cash flows are then discounted to their present value using the Commonwealth government bond rate at year end.

-Category 1 agencies must report to the CFE monthly the movement in long service leave entitlements.
+Category 1 agencies must report the movement in long service leave entitlements on a monthly basis to Treasury Finance.
 The details required in the monthly long service leave journals are outlined in TC14-06 or its replacement Circular.